NicolasSalgadoa/compositing-and-matting-PYTHON-EDITION-/README.md

-# Image Compositing and Matting
+# Image Compositing and Matting-PYTHON-EDITION-

 This project performs simple image compositing and artifact-based color correction using opencv and numpy.
 It uses PNG input images to isolate and blend foreground and background regions, applying alpha matting logic for compositing.